1998 Formula Nippon Championship

-The 1998 Formula Nippon Championship was scheduled over 10 rounds and contested over 9 rounds.
-14 different teams, 29 different drivers, 3 different chassis and only 1 engine competed in the series.
-Each round saw a Special Stage after the original qualifying.
+14 different teams, 29 different drivers, and three different chassis series.
+It was the first season in which Mugen supplied engines to all teams, though open tuning was still permitted.
+As was the case in 1997, each round saw a Special Stage after the original qualifying.
 The best six qualifiers had to compete in a separate session for the pole.